love98ooo/Clash_Ad_Patch/README.md

 # Clash_Ad_Patch
-Remove auto-update and ads in Clash for Windows
+Remove ads in Clash for Windows